aphilippsen/drawingcompletion/README.md

 * Daniel Oliva, Anja Philippsen, and Yukie Nagai.
 "How development in the bayesian brain facilitates learning."
 2019 Joint IEEE 9th International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob).
 IEEE, 2019.

+Furthermore, the code is available for reproducing the results of the following publication:

+* Anja Philippsen, Sho Tsuji, Yukie Nagai.
+"Simulating developmental and individual differences of drawing behavior in children using a predictive-coding model."
+(Under Review), 2021.

 ## Documentation ##

 The code runs with Python3 and is implemented using the [CHAINER deep learning framework](https://chainer.org/).